NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Materials and Methods

-From each angle, we created two images: the full projection containing all points and a sliced image to gain insight of the structure of the tree closer to the trunk.
-This information can be the growing direction of branches, for example.
+From each angle, we created two images: the full projection containing all points and a sliced image in the depth direction to gain insight of the structure of the tree closer to the trunk.
+This information includes the growing direction of branches, for example.
 To generate the sliced images, we excluded all points in the rotated point cloud whose y-coordinate satisfied \(y > t_y + k\), where \(t_y\) is the estimated y-coordinate of the tree trunk, and \(k\) is a used-defined threshold.
 The remaining points were used to create the image.
 In this study, we used \(k = \qty{0.7}{m}\).
 This selection provides useful structural information of the insides of the tree, while being robust against errors in the trunk position estimation.
 The differences between the full images and the sliced images can be seen in Figures~\ref{fig:birch_full} and~\ref{fig:birch_slice}.
 Notably, the trunk and inner branches are more visible in the sliced image than in the full image.
 Consequently, we created ten \(512 \times 512\) images of each tree per colouring scheme, which are discussed below.
 In addition, to test the effect of image size on classification accuracy, we created images of size \(1024\times1024\) from the MLS data.
+Multiple images with varying size were produced from the full image via bilinear interpolation, see Figure~\ref{fig:imsizes_rowan}, and performance was tested on each resolution individually.